Moldovan-Paul/Watch-List-Manager/README.md

 https://user-images.githubusercontent.com/98110966/190869491-f676e87b-2586-4271-a19b-792ec9d6ad36.mp4

-# Creating a watch list
+# Creating a Watch List

 In order to begin creating a watch list, the user must press the `Filter by presenter` button.
 If the text field next to this button is left empty, all tutorials will be played one by one.
 Otherwise, only tutorials corresponding to the given presenter will be shown.